stefancristianco/monitor-telegram-bot/README.md

 # Forta monitor telegram bot

-A telegram bot that monitors Forta Network scanners and send message alerts when SLA drops below configured threshold.
+A telegram bot that monitors Forta Network scanners and sends message alerts when SLA drops below configured threshold.

-Additionally the bot can subscribe to FORT token Transfer events and alert when a new tokens are distributed to the configured wallets.
-As example, it can be used to get notifyed when new rewards are distributed.
+Additionally the bot can subscribe to FORT token Transfer events and alert when new tokens are distributed to the configured wallets.
+As an example, it can be used to get notified when new rewards are distributed.

 ## Environment setup

 ### VPS

-You will need to install and run the bot 24/7, so my recommended method is to aquire a cheep VPS.
-There are many providers online, so just find one that is convenient for you, or simply run it along side one of your scanner nodes.
+You will need to install and run the bot 24/7, so my recommended method is to acquire a cheap VPS.
+There are many providers online, so just find one that is convenient for you, or simply run it alongside one of your scanner nodes.

 ### Creating a Telegram Bot